kkrypt0nn/Python-Discord-Bot-Template/README.md

 Python and the library is made for **advanced users**.
 Do not use this template if you don't know the basics or some advanced topics such as OOP or async.
 [Here's](https://pythondiscord.com/pages/resources) a link for resources to learn python.

-If you need some help for something, do not hesitate to join my discord server [here](https://discord.gg/mTBrXyWxAF).
+If you need some help for something, do not hesitate to join my Discord server [here](https://discord.gg/mTBrXyWxAF).

 All the updates of the template are available [here](UPDATES.md).